Contact Burnham Law today!

 paying it because you don’t think it’s reasonable or necessary any more.
 Stopping support payments when you are still obligated to pay could land you in hot water with the judge and even damage your case.
 Do not stop paying your support until you have confirmed with your attorney and/or the court that you are no longer required to pay.

-If you believe that you should no longer have to pay spousal support but are not sure what to do or what the impact of any existing marital agreements is on your current obligation, speak to the trusted and experienced team at The Burnham Law Firm about your case.
+If you believe that you should no longer have to pay spousal support but are not sure what to do or what the impact of any existing marital agreements is on your current obligation, speak to the trusted and experienced team at Burnham Law about your case.
 We will work to officially terminate your spousal support order so that you can move forward in your financial future.